STUDY

 Overview

-The BSc (Hons) Wildlife, Ecology and Conservation Science degree incorporates zoology, ecology, environmental and conservation science.
-The course has been designed to align with the criteria for future accreditation with the Royal Society of Biology, and addresses current knowledge and skills shortages within the sector, as identified by the Natural Environment Research Council.
+The BSc (Hons) Wildlife, Ecology and Conservation Science degree combines zoology, ecology, environmental science, and conservation biology to prepare you for a wide range of careers in wildlife conservation and research.
+Aligning with the criteria for accreditation by the Royal Society of Biology, this course directly addresses skills gaps identified by employers in the conservation and environmental sector.

 The University of Suffolk is world-class and committed to our region.
 We are proudly modern and innovative and we believe in transformative education.
 We are on the rise with a focus on student satisfaction, graduate prospects, spending on academic services and student facilities.